raystack/meteor/docs/docs/concepts/processor.md

 ### Script

-Transform assets using a [Tengo](https://github.com/d5/tengo) script.
-The script processor gives you full control — including the ability to make HTTP calls to external services for enrichment.
+Transform entities using a [Tengo](https://github.com/d5/tengo) script.
+The script processor gives you full control -- including the ability to make HTTP calls to external services for enrichment.

 ```yaml
 processors: